PAminai/ECG-Filter-Design/README.md

 ECG inevitably affected by various types of noise interference such as:

 1. Baseline Wander noise
-2. Power Line Interference (50/60 HZ)
+2. Power Line Interference (50/60 Hz)

 A **4th order Elliptic** filter and a **4th order Chebyshev Type II** configurations are found to be better choice for the implementation of high pass and Notch filters respectively.